strangeloopcanon/evolora/docs/running.md

 If a chunk is killed mid-run (e.g., macOS memory pressure), rerun the same resume command; it will pick up from the last checkpoint.

+Notes:
+- `gen_summaries.jsonl` is appended per generation, so summaries survive hard kills.
+- On resume, telemetry files are truncated back to the last checkpoint to avoid duplicate episodes when `--checkpoint-every > 1`.

 ## Calibration → resume helper

 This runs a short calibration segment first, then resumes the same run directory to the full length: